String topology for stacks: Introduction

 The aim of this paper is to establish the general machinery of string topology for differentiable stacks.
 This machinery allows us to treat on an equal footing free loops in stacks and \emph{hidden} loops.
 The latter are loops inside the stack, which vanish on the associated coarse space.
 The stack of hidden loops in the stack $\XX$ is the {\em inertia stack }of $\XX$, notation $\Lambda\XX$.
 The inertia stack $\Lambda\XX\to\XX$ is an example of a family of commutative {\em (sic!) }groups over the stack $\XX$, and the theory of hidden loops generalizes to arbitrary commutative families of groups over stacks.

 In the realm of stacks several new difficulties arise whose solutions should be of independent interest.

 First, we need a good notion of \emph{free loop stack} $\LXX$ of a stack $\XX$, and more generally of mapping stack $\map(Y,\XX)$ (the stack of stack morphisms $Y\to \XX$).
 For the general theory of mapping stacks, we do not need a differentiable structure on $\XX$; we work with topological stacks.
-This is the content of Section~\ref{mappingstack}.
+This is developed in \cite{Mapping} and is discussed in Section~\ref{mappingstack}.
 The issue here is to obtain a mapping stack with a topological structure which is functorial both in $\XX$ and $Y$ and behaves well enough with respect to pushouts in order to get geometric operations on loops.
 For instance, a key point in string topology is the identification $\map(S^1\vee S^1,\XX) \cong \LXX\times_\XX \LXX$.
-Since pushouts are a delicate matter in the realm of stacks, extra care has to be taken in finding the correct definition of {\em topological stack }(Section~\ref{preliminary} and \cite{Noohi}).
-Without restricting to this special class of topologial stacks, $S^1\vee S^1$ would not be the pushout of two copies of $S^1$, in the category of stacks.
+Since pushouts are a delicate matter in the realm of stacks, extra care has to be taken in finding the correct class of topological stacks to work with (Section~\ref{topological} and \cite{Noohi}).
+For this reason, we restrict our attention to the class of {\em Hurewicz} topological stacks.
+These are topological stacks which admit an atlas with a certain fibrancy property.
+Without restricting to this special class of topological stacks, $S^1\vee S^1$ would not be the pushout of two copies of $S^1$, in the category of stacks.

 A crucial step in usual string topology is the existence of a canonical Gysin homomorphism $H\lcom(\LM\times \LM)\to H_{\scriptscriptstyle \bullet -d}(\LM\times_M \LM)$ when $M$ is a $d$-dimensional manifold.
 In fact, the loop product is the composition